Haselnussbomber/HaselTweaks/README.md

 - Shared FATE
 - Sightseeing Log

 ### Search the markets

-Adds a context menu entry to items in Inventory, Crafting Log, Recipe Tree or Materials List to quickly search for it on the Market Board.
+Adds a context menu entry to items in Inventory, Crafting Log, Recipe Tree or Materials List to quickly search for the item on the Market Board.
 Only visible when Market Board is open.